IRS targeting: Lois Lerner held in contempt of Congress

 In a statement on Wednesday her lawyer, William Taylor, said the vote to hold Ms Lerner in contempt was "nothing to do with the facts or the law".

-"Its only purpose is to keep the baseless IRS 'conspiracy' alive through the mid-term elections."'Who's been fired?'
+"Its only purpose is to keep the baseless IRS 'conspiracy' alive through the mid-term elections."

 In May 2013, Ms Lerner disclosed officials in her division of the Internal Revenue Service (IRS) had improperly singled out tax-exempt applications by social welfare groups with keywords like "tea party" for extra, sometimes lengthy scrutiny.

 Most of the groups were applying for tax-exempt status as social welfare organisations.
 IRS regulations say such groups may engage in electoral politics, but it cannot be their primary mission.

 IRS agents were attempting to determine if the groups were crossing that line, but largely targeted conservative-sounding groups.